devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 ***Fill in these references once they are made.
 We will likely refer to a minimum of the use case models document***

-List any other documents or Web addresses to which this SRS refers.
+​	List any other documents or Web addresses to which this SRS refers.
 These may include user interface style guides, contracts, standards, system requirements specifications, use case documents, or a vision and scope document.
 Provide enough information so that the reader could access a copy of each reference, including title, author, version number, date, and source or location.

 # 2. Overall Description

 ## 2.1 Product Perspective

-PolyChord is intended to be a standalone music theory experimentation product, and is not part of a larger system, or a descendant of an existing product.
+​	PolyChord is intended to be a standalone music theory experimentation product, and is not part of a larger system, or a descendant of an existing product.
+We seek to make music theory intuitive and accessable to musicians of all levels while forusing on beginner to amateurs learning.
+We believe that the ability to search for chords and learn from playing is the most intuitive way to learn, and as such we want to facilitate this sort of learning

 ***Not sure if we need more than this ^ here***